Data protection declaration

 – for the fulfilment of contractual obligations

-The processing of personal data takes place for business initiation and execution of orders as well as all activities necessary for the administration, operation and maintenance of equipment as well as for recruitment purposes.
+The processing of personal data takes place for business initiation and execution of orders, for all activities necessary for the administration, operation and maintenance of equipment as well as for recruitment purposes.

 “Personal data” means any information relating to an identified or identifiable natural person (hereinafter referred to as “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 “Processing’ means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction in connection with personal data.
 The term goes a long way and covers practically every handling of data.

 “Responsible” means the natural or legal person, authority, institution or other body that alone or together with others decides on the purposes and means of processing personal data.